refgenie/refget/README.md

   postgres:17.0
 ```

-If you need to load test data into your server, then you have to install either `gtars`.
+If you need to load test data into your server, then you have to install `gtars`, a Python package for computing GA4GH digests.
 You can load test data like this:

 ```
 python load_demo_data.py